triggadot/xan-backupbeforefeatuers-42-2f6dec69/docs/pdf-generation-system.md

    - All PDF generation functions now accept either string IDs or object references
    - Logic to extract the correct ID from objects has been added

-3. **Better download mechanism**:
+3. **Direct download mechanism**:
+   - PDF modules now create blob URLs directly instead of using Supabase storage
+   - This eliminates dependency on external storage and simplifies the download process
-   - All PDF modules now use the file-saver library for downloads
+   - Uses file-saver library for reliable downloads across browsers
-   - This replaces the temporary link approach which can be unreliable

 4. **Column existence checking**:
    - Added schema validation before querying columns that might not exist
    - Prevents errors when database schema differs from expected

+## Future Enhancements

+1. **Supabase Storage Integration**:
+   - In the future, we plan to reimplement Supabase storage for PDFs
+   - This will allow for persistent storage and sharing of PDFs
+   - The current direct download approach will be maintained as a fallback

+2. **PDF Caching**:
+   - Implement a caching mechanism to avoid regenerating unchanged PDFs
+   - Store blob URLs in memory for quick access

+3. **Batch PDF Generation**:
+   - Add support for generating multiple PDFs at once
+   - Create ZIP archives for downloading multiple PDFs

 ## Best Practices